 Now when it comes to these, waiting for the water to boil is normally what takes the longest.
 So let’s get the stuffing mixed up and ready to go.

-Grab a bowl, Add ricotta, garlic, parsley, salt, pepper, and an egg.
+Grab a bowl, Add ricotta, garlic, 2 tsp parsley (optional), salt, pepper, and an egg.

 Mix together thoroughly.

 Add the mozzarella!
 And if you want yell it from your kitchen like this, “and some MOOT-ZA-DELL-A”, and your family will think you’re funny! …and maybe a little crazy.

 and Chicken!
 I simply grilled up a couple slices of chicken really quick and chopped it up.
 You can also use my super yummy shredded chicken recipe, or whatever chicken you please!
 Just make sure it’s about 2 cups, and that it’s chopped or shredded.

 Now add some chopped frozen broccoli (or break it up with your hands real quick like I do, because you absolutely do not want to dirty another dish!).
 I have used both frozen and fresh in this recipe.
 If you have only fresh on hand, quickly blanch it and then add it to the mixture, because it just doesn’t taste all that awesome when it’s just thrown in there raw… but at the same time I’m a pretty picky vegetable eater, so it might just be me.

 Now stir it all up!
 In this photo, I realized I had forgotten to add my freshly cracked pepper so I added it just then.
 It doesn’t matter when you add most of these ingredients.
 They can all be mixed up at once, honestly.
 I just make my life more difficult at times for fun.